-Likewise, during the 2020 financial year, the Company has made instalment payments for the Corporate Tax corresponding to October and December of the 2021 financial year amounting to 2,843 thousand euros.
-On this basis, at yearend the company holds a balance to be recovered from the Tax Authorities amounting to 2,254 thousand euros, which has been registered as a current tax asset.
+Likewise, during the 2022 financial year, the Company has made instalment payments for the Corporate Tax corresponding to April and October of the 2022 financial year amounting to 2,981 thousand euros.
+On this basis, at yearend the company holds a balance to be recovered from the Tax Authorities, which has been registered as a current tax asset.